10 Ways Teachers Can Build Their Students’ Confidence

 - It was very thoughtful of you to help Carlos when he dropped his binder.

-Use green or another color ink besides red (red seems so punitive) when you mark your students' work, and when offering your students written feedback on their papers, always precede suggestions for improvement with words of affirmation for what they did right.
+When you mark your students' work, use green or another color ink besides red (red seems so punitive), and when offering written feedback on their papers, always precede suggestions for improvement with words of affirmation for what they did well.

 5. Challenge Your Students Academically